Josh-techie/alx-backend-python/0x00-python_variable_annotations/README.md

 ---

-# Project: 0x00.
-Python - Variable Annotations
+# Python - Variable Annotations

-## Overview

-This project delves into the realm of variable annotations in Python.
-Gain insights into type annotations in Python 3, understand how to use type annotations to specify function signatures and variable types, explore duck typing, and learn how to validate your code with mypy.

-## Learning Objectives

-By completing this project, you will be proficient in the following areas:

-- Type annotations in Python 3.
-- Using type annotations to specify function signatures and variable types.
-- Duck typing.
-- Validating your code with mypy.
+- This project, titled `0x00.
+MySQL advanced`, is designed to enhance your proficiency in Python and Variable Annotations.
+The goal is to teach and assess skills related to type annotations in Python 3.
+It covers fundamental concepts such as type-annotated functions, variable annotations, complex types, duck typing, and using tools like MyPy for code validation.

+---

 ## Resources